Fabien-Chouteau/motherlode/README.md

-# motherlode
+# Motherlode
- 2D excavation game inspired by the flash game Motherload
+A 2D excavation game for the [AdaFruit PyGamer](https://www.adafruit.com/product/4242).